JAG-ROSA/THP_GET_A_Band_Fiinal_Project/README.md

 The artist can follow their past and future reservations on their administrator interface.
 When a bride & groom make a reservation request, the artist is informed and must validate or refuse the pending reservation from their interface.
 An artist can cancel a reservation up until one week until the event.

 ### On the groom and bride's side
-The bride and groom create an account with an email and password, then are invited to fill out a questionnaire about their needs (date and place of the wedding, what style of music they are looking for, for what part of the day...).
+The bride and groom create an account with an email and password, fill in their profile with a first and last name, then are invited to fill out a questionnaire about their needs (date and place of the wedding, what style of music they are looking for, for what part of the day...).
 The results of their artist search are filtered accordingly.
 They choose an artist that interests them and can directly send a booking request, with payment of a deposit.
 The bride and groom can cancel a reservation up until one week until the event.
 Once the booking is complete, the bride and groom can leave a review and a note on the artist's performance, which will then appear on their profile.